Mehuge/ddb/README.md

 ==
 Encryption
 --
-Implement this as hash-v5 which is encrypted+compressed.
 This would work by providing a key at runtime (via environment, option or prompt) that hash-v5 will use to encrypt/decrypt the files.
 Encryption will happen before compression.
 The client will be entirely responsible for encryption.

 *Local backup:*<br>
 disk -> encrypt -> compress -> disk

 *Remote backup:*<br>
 disk -> encrypt -> compress -> network (http/https) -> disk

+Because of the nature of the backup system, different backup sets can use different encryption keys, however doing so will prevent deduplication from deducplicating accross backup sets.
+It will be recommended that where possible the same key is used for all backups to a single destination.

 Limitations
 ==